 For example, in a lab study where participants had to cut out pictures (think old-school kindergarten before everyone the pressures of standardized tests), the participants were slower and sloppier in the middle than they were at the beginning or the end.

 In the book When, Daniel Pink profiles Connie Gersick’s research on group dynamics within projects.
 She observed workers in industries ranging from finance to medicine to banking to computer sciences.
 While their approaches differed, she noticed patterns of high-productivity bursts and lulls (which might also be a necessary part of the idea incubation process).
-The middle is often when teams experience the “uh oh effect,” where they realize they are in the midst of project fatigue and suddenly they need to kick it in gear to accomplish their goals.
+The middle is often when teams experience the “uh oh effect,” where they realize they are in the midst of project fatigue and suddenly they need to kick it into gear to accomplish their goals.
 This midpoint can be a moment when we go from slump to jump.

 Daniel Pink combined Gersick’s research with the research of organizational psychologist Bruce Tuckman to create the three phases for collaborative work: